The 10 most powerful lines from Aly Raisman at Larry Nassar's sentencing

 1. "Larry, you do realize now that we, this group of women you so heartlessly abused over such a long period of time, are now a force, and you are nothing."

-As Raisman said this, she raised her head high and looked Nassar square in the eyes.
-Pause on her face at this moment.
-Is there a compound noun that describes a facial expression that conveys both utter fury and absolute dignity?
-Nope.
-But maybe let's call it a "Raisman" going forward.
+As Raisman said this, she raised her head high and looked Nassar square in the eyes, her expression conveying both utter fury and absolute dignity.

 2. "I didn't think I would be here today.
 I was scared and nervous.
 It wasn't until I started watching the impact statements from the other brave survivors that I realized I, too, needed to be here."

 Throughout her statement, she made sure to repeatedly emphasize that she is just one of many who were abused by Nassar, and she praised the more than 70 others who have also given impact statements to the court (in all, a total of 120 women are expected to speak about Nassar's abuse, according to prosecutors).
-Arguably, Raisman is one of the most recognizable members of the US gymnastics team, bur she never stops emphasizing that each woman's voice matters equally.
+Raisman is one of the most recognizable members of the US gymnastics team, but she never stops emphasizing that each woman's voice matters equally.
 They are, she said, "an army of survivors."

 3. "Larry, you should have been locked up, a long, long time ago.
 The fact is, we have no idea how many people you victimized, or what was done or not done that allowed you to keep doing it, and to get away with it for so long."